metal3-io/baremetal-operator/docs/statusAnnotation.md

-pivot the BMH from the management cluster to target cluster , the Baremetal Operator(BMO) considers it as a new object and triggers introspection for the BMH since its _Status_ is empty. _Status_ being empty means although the BMH had a _ready_ state in management cluster (for example), it would be again in _registering_ and _inspecting_ states in target cluster since we have an BMH with empty _Status_ in hand.
+pivot the BMH from the management cluster to target cluster , the Baremetal Operator(BMO) considers it as a new object and triggers introspection for the BMH since its _Status_ is empty. _Status_ being empty means although the BMH had an _available_ state in management cluster (for example), it would be again in _registering_ and _inspecting_ states in target cluster since we have an BMH with empty _Status_ in hand.
 This is the main motivation to take the BMH _Status_ also with the object when we move the